GPCRmd/gpcrmd-docs/source/submissions.rst

 The next step is to upload the files that in the pre-submission step was required to be checked and prepared.

     * **Topology file**: list of the atoms, masses, charges and connections between atoms.
-The Currently, GPCRmd accepts the next extensions: psf, top.
+The Currently, GPCRmd accepts the next extensions: psf, top, cms.
     * **Trajectory file**: sequential snapshots of simulated molecular system which represents atomic coordinates at specific time periods.
 The use can select more than one.
 Currently, GPCRmd accepts the next extensions: dcd, xtc, trr.
     * **Simulation parameters**: contains all the input parameters.
 Currently, GPCRmd accepts the next extensions: prm, prmtop, zip, tar.gz, tgz.
     * **Simulation protocol**: group of files used to launch the simulation.
 Necessary in case of replica.
 Currently, GPCRmd accepts the next extensions: zip, tar.gz, tgz.